Underwater Welding Career Information

 In addition, since certification is required to pursue employment in the field, most programs will also dedicate a large portion of training to certification preparation.

-Like cost, the length of underwater welding school can vary widely and is affected by multiple factors such as education level and length of program.
+Training length can vary widely and is affected by multiple factors such as education level and length of program.
 It can also depend on what the school's prerequisites involve.
 If commercial diving and general welding are a big part of the curriculum, the program will generally be longer—anywhere from two to five years.
 On the flip side, a more specialized program that concentrates solely on underwater welding skills can sometimes be completed in as few as six months.

 Commercial Diving Physical Examination

 - Administered by the Association of Diving Contractors International (ACDI).

 - Can be performed by any licensed physician, but it is recommended that you find a physician with knowledge in hyperbaric and/or diving medicine.